 After a successful career at McIntosh High School in Peachtree City, GA, I matriculated to the University of Georgia.
 Seeking a degree in Neuroscience, I am working my way to med-school and a bright future.
 Active in both the Honors program and Center for Undergraduate Research, I have developed a great work ethic which I hope to impart to my students!
 I've spent the past two summers teaching private swim lessons to children and adults throughout my community.
 Turning a person's goal into reality is the greatest thrill I've known!
 Similarly, I spent two semesters as a mentor at the Thomas Lay After-School Program in Athens, GA.
 There, I both tutored and befriended the children of the program.
 My favorite memory occurred during mandatory reading hours.
 A stubborn, apathetic boy refused to read any books.
 Rather than becoming frustrated, I asked him "If you could be any animal, what would you be?"
 I knew the library had a large section of zoology books, and hoped to pique his interest.
 Immediately, he responded "A fish!"
 The following weeks were filled with shark, octopus, and whale books.
 To this day, his transformation from disinterested to engaged and motivated fuels my desire to mentor today's youth.

-University of Georgia - BS, Psychology-Neuroscience
+Undergraduate Degree: University of Georgia - Bachelor of Science, Psychology-Neuroscience

 ACT Composite: 32